alinjar1996/Static_Stability_Biped/README.md

 Guideline to use the codes:

-1. Equilibrium region codes are ‘eqregiontwocontactstair.m’, ‘eqregiontwocontactinclplane.m’, ‘eqregiontwocontactcurved.m’, ‘eqregiontwocontactgripper.m’ respectively
-   for the self-explanatory stance scenarios.
-They calculate the equilibrium regions of the examples of case (c).
+1. Equilibrium region codes are ‘eqregiontwocontactstair.m’ (Biped on stairs), ‘eqregiontwocontactinclplane.m’ (Biped on inclined plane) , ‘eqregiontwocontactcurved.m’ (Biped on curved surface), ‘eqregiontwocontactgripper.m’ (Gripper) respectively for various stance scenarios.
+They calculate the equilibrium regions of the illustrated examples of case (c).
 2. In the above-mentioned codes, the ratio of applied force and weight depends upon the line  F(z)=i*z*G/10; i = 0,1, 2.

 3. Note the minimum and maximum values on the y-axis of the Matlab plots.
-They are listed in Table 2 of the paper and Table 5.3 in the thesis.
+They are listed as the equilibrium regions in Table 2  of the paper and Table 5.3 in the thesis.

 4. The results can be visualised in figures 10-12 in the paper and 5.27, 5.30, 5.33 and C.2 in the thesis.

-5. The stability region for only curved contact (case c) needs to be calculated.
+The stability region for only curved contact (case c) needs to be calculated.
 The whole calculation is available in the code `frictiontwoconatctstabrgncurve.mlx’.
-   The end result with 'polyfit' command is mentioned in Table 3 of the paper and Table 5.4 of the thesis.
-The stability region results obtained from the plot are visualised in Figure 11 on the paper and 5.33 in the thesis.
-   In this code, equations (12)-(14) of the research paper and equations (5.39)-(5.49) of the thesis are implemented.

-6. To see the stability region equation of a special case, i.e., Double frictionless contacts, run "check_ay_frictionless.mlx".
+5. To see the stability region equation of a special case, i.e., Double frictionless contacts, run "check_ay_frictionless.mlx".
 This is mentioned in equation (15) of the paper and equation (5.53) of the thesis.
 This equation is obtained for the first time in the literature.